GIRLS’ POWER INITIATIVE (GPI)

 GPI enables adolescent girls and young females to live healthy lives and achieve their full potentials, towards an empowered womanhood.

-GPI is a not-for-profit feminist youth development organization and pioneer of Sexual and Reproductive Health and Rights education within Nigeria.
+Girls’ Power Initiative is a not-for-profit feminist youth development organization and pioneer of sexual and reproductive health and rights education within Nigeria.
+We were founded in 1993 by Bene Madunagu and Grace Osakue to address the challenges facing girls between the ages of 10 and 18 in Nigerian society.
+We aim to equip girls with information, skills and opportunities for action in the hopes they will grow into empowered young women.
 We operate in four states in South-South region of Nigeria: Cross River, Akwa Ibom, Delta and Edo.

 Bene Madunagu and Grace Osakue, two activists for women’s empowerment, co-founded GPI in 1993.
 They realized it is not enough to wait until adulthood to equip women with the skills, knowledge and confidence needed to achieve their potentials; they decided it is crucial to start working with girls during adolescence, a period in which they are confronted by a host of new changes and risks.